SnehanChakravarthi/SnehanChakravarthi/README.md

 ## _hi there_ 👋

  I’m _Snehan Chakravarthi_.
 A multi-disciplinary developer and designer with a passion for creating innovative web applications.
 My expertise spans a diverse range of projects, from AI platforms to interactive 3D front-ends.

- My mornings?
-A ritual.
-Brew some strong coffee and dive into VS Code.
-My coding sessions are nothing without Hanz Zimmer and Ludvig Goransson's epic scores, plus a sprinkle of serene, instrumental vibes.
-Afternoons are for geeking out – gym sessions with my buddies, listening to Lex Fridman dinner with ThePrimeagen's video on the side, and slaying undead in Elden Ring to wrap up the day.

-I'm all about chasing the new and the next – Space Rockets E/Acc AI you name it.
-If it's got a tech edge, I'm there, ready to tinker and explore.

 <a href="https://www.twitter.com/snehan_chakrav/">
 <img src="https://img.shields.io/badge/Twitter-%231DA1F2.svg?style=for-the-badge&logo=Twitter&logoColor=white">